 After teaching for six years (two in high school), I made the choice to leave secondary education.
 In retrospect it became emotionally similar to ending a long-term relationship…

-Those longer days hurt less because we pushed each other.
+Initially, the longer days of work hurt less because we pushed each other.
 We talked about what worked and what didn’t work and how we could fix things.
 How we could make our classes more relevant to our students.
-We ate seventy dollars’ worth of burger, milk shakes, and sweet potato fries after a 14 hour day, brimming with a sense of servitude and purpose to a calling we both felt.
-Impassioned by what education is: a power that everyone deserves equal access to.
+We ate seventy dollars’ worth of burger, milk shakes, and sweet potato fries after a 14-hour day, brimming with a sense of servitude and purpose to a calling we both felt.
+We were impassioned by what education is: a power that everyone deserves equal access to.
 Communication and literacy means having a voice.
 That is what we wanted our students to have.
 That was our mission.
 We sat and white-boarded learning goals in the summers and had coffee-induced sessions of developing curriculum; the flashes of the future baiting us ahead.
-Euphoric moments of creativity connecting ideas for something bigger.
-Our students reading and connecting to books.
-Writing daily.
+We had euphoric moments of creativity by connecting our ideas to something bigger than ourselves.
+Our students developing empathy and becoming better citizens through reading and realizing their humanity through writing and reflection.
 Conferences and feedback and process and growth.

-At that point, no one had told me to “save myself” from the profession.
+At that point in time no one had told me to “save myself” from the profession.
 No student had threatened me.
-No admin had ignored me.
-No autonomy removed.
+No admin ignored me.
+At that point I still had my autonomy as a professional and subject matter expert.
 My weekends were not yet dedicated to worrying about my 170 kids.
 My nights were not spent working on my teaching certification courses.
-I had not yet cried visibly in front of a class of 35 students.
-I had never imagined that I would go to my department chair, in tears, for help.
+I had not yet cried visibly in front of a class of 35 students, or fallen into the arms of my department chair brimming with emotional exhaustion.
 I had not yet talked students down from suicide and depression.
-I had not yet been disrespected, sold out, and ignored as a professional.
+I had not yet been disrespected, sold out, and ignored as a professional by parents.
 I had not yet been so passionate about something that ended in resentment and apathy.

-And then, there was grief.
+And then, I felt grief.
 I left something I always wanted.
 Something I trained for after mastering my subject matter.
+It was something I was really good at.
 Something I took pride in doing.
 When I taught college classes there were moments I looked over my students and questioned how I could possibly get paid for this.
-When I took my high school students outside to read Whitman, I couldn’t help but feel gratitude for my kids who cussed me out and spit in drinks but were able to muster a philosophical question when they could relate to content.
+When I took my high school students outside to read Whitman, I couldn’t help but feel gratitude for my kids, though occasionally cussed m out or acted, were able to muster a philosophical question when they could relate to content.

 And then bargaining….